• Skip to main content

 St George is the patron saint not only of England but also of Ethiopia, Aragon, Catalonia, Georgia, Greece, Lithuania, Palestine, Portugal, and Russia.

-The story of Saint George is so wrapped in myth and legend that it’s difficult to find the historical facts about him in real life.
+The story of Saint George is so wrapped in myth and legend that it’s challenging to find the historical facts about him in real life.
 Some believe he never existed or that he’s a Christianised version of an older pagan myth.

 Most children will know St George as the hero who killed the dragon and rescued the princess.